metablaster/WindowsFirewallRuleset/Readme/ProblematicTraffic.md

 they have been notified about the problem which is present for already some time.

 For more info see: [Please stop violating IANA rules](https://forums.unrealengine.com/unreal-engine/feedback-for-epic/1800085-please-stop-violating-iana-rules)

+## Case 10: Discovery and file and printer sharing issue on home networks (WORKGROUP)

+If you disable "Rule merging" option (which is default) and make no use of predefined rules then:

+- Other computers can't be discovered and this computer can't be discovered by other computers.
+- Even setting explicit allow rules won't make it work
+- No network packets are dropped at all to be able to troubleshoot firewall

+In addition, a message saying "File and printer sharing is turned off".

+### Case 10: Troubleshooting

+One of the following should make the difference to confirm the issuse:

+- Disable firewall
+- Allow rule merging
+- Apply "Network Discovery" predefined rules

+Setting following GPO options explicitly makes no difference:

+`Computer Configuration\Administrative Templates\Link-Layer Topology Discovery\`

+- Turn on Mapper I/O (LLTDIO) driver
+- Turn on Responder (RSPNDR) driver

+### Case 10: Audit result

+Current workaround for home networks is to apply predefined "Network Discovery" and "File and printer sharing" rules into GPO.

+Status: not resolved